 Variety in movement is crucial to keeping well-rounded, strong legs.
 When you were younger, likely you got your variety of movement from sports (which you can still do with arthritis!), playing with friends, and the increased willingness to try new activities.

-But as we tend to get older, these activities may seem less desirable due to pain, weakness, or fear of injuring yourself.
+But as you tend to get older, these activities may seem less desirable due to pain, weakness, or fear of injuring yourself.

 It can be difficult to achieve this variety, especially when dealing with pain because you may be unsure if the exercises you are picking are good for your joints.
 This was the trap the gentleman above was falling into.